elflacosebas/migraR/README.md

 # migraR
 R package for migration analysis focused now on the Rogers and Castro multi exponential model and the estimation of the parameters using a bayesian simulation based on uniform a priori distributions for each parameter between 0 and 1.

-This package was created by J. Sebastian Ruiz-Santacruz and Jackson Garcés in 2018.
+This package was created on GitHub by J. Sebastian Ruiz-Santacruz and Jackson Garcés between February and June 2018.
+Cite as: Ruiz-Santacruz and Garcés, 2018. migraR prototype package for Rogers and Castro models.

 **Description**